hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   * <a name="v-global-acls" href="#v-global-acls">`acls`</a> - Configure ACLs.

       * <a name="v-global-acls-managesystemacls" href="#v-global-acls-managesystemacls">`manageSystemACLs`</a> (`boolean: false`) - If true, the Helm chart will automatically manage ACL tokens and policies for all Consul and consul-k8s components.
 This requires servers to be running inside Kubernetes.
-Additionally requires Consul >= 1.4 and consul-k8s >= 0.10.1.
+Additionally requires Consul >= 1.4 and consul-k8s >= 0.14.0.

+      * <a name="v-global-acls-bootstraptoken" href="#v-global-acls-bootstraptoken">`bootstrapToken`</a> - A Kubernetes secret containing the bootstrap token to use for creating policies and tokens for all Consul and consul-k8s components.
+        If set, we will skip ACL bootstrapping of the servers and will only initialize ACLs for the Consul clients and consul-k8s system components.
+        Requires consul-k8s >= 0.14.0.

+          * <a name="v-global-acls-bootstraptoken-secretname" href="#v-global-acls-bootstraptoken-secretname">`secretName`</a> (`string: null`) - The name of the Kubernetes secret.

+          * <a name="v-global-acls-bootstraptoken-secretkey" href="#v-global-acls-bootstraptoken-secretkey">`secretKey`</a> (`string: null`) - The key of the Kubernetes secret.

   * <a name="v-global-tls" href="#v-global-tls">`tls`</a> - Enables TLS [encryption](https://learn.hashicorp.com/consul/security-networking/agent-encryption) across the cluster to verify authenticity of the Consul servers and clients.
 Requires Consul v1.4.1+ and consul-k8s v0.16.2+.

-      * <a name="v-global-tls-enabled" href="#v-global-enabled">`enabled`</a> (`boolean: false`) - If true, the Helm chart will enable TLS for Consul servers and clients and all consul-k8s components, as well as generate certificate authority (optional) and server and client certificates.
+      * <a name="v-global-tls-enabled" href="#v-global-tls-enabled">`enabled`</a> (`boolean: false`) - If true, the Helm chart will enable TLS for Consul servers and clients and all consul-k8s components, as well as generate certificate authority (optional) and server and client certificates.

       * <a name="v-global-tls-enableautoencrypt" href="#v-global-enableautoencrypt">`enableAutoEncrypt`</a> (`boolean: false`) - If true, turns on the auto-encrypt feature on clients and servers.
 It also switches consul-k8s components to retrieve the CA from the servers via the API.
 Requires Consul 1.7.1+ and consul-k8s 0.13.0+.